Rythe-Interactive/Legion-Engine/README.md

     }
 };
 ```
-Legion engine uses an ECS for all of it's core functionality.
+Rythe engine uses an ECS for all of it's core functionality.
 So for your own project you need to define your own systems and components:
 ```cpp
 #include <core/core.hpp>